Novavax Inc (NVAX) Is It Worthy for Investors?

-Novavax Inc (NASDAQ:NVAX) shares traded up 59.4% during most recent session.
-Wall Street analysts covering the stock are projecting that the stock will reach $1.71 within the next 52-weeks.
+Novavax Inc (NASDAQ:NVAX) shares traded down -18.69% during most recent session.
+Wall Street analysts covering the stock are projecting that the stock will reach $3.15 within the next 52-weeks.
 The mean target projections are based on 6 opinions.
 Since analyst price targets calculations are subjective, there often can be wide range of targets from various analysts.

 Outperform is an analyst recommendation which means that a stock is expected to do slightly better than the market return.
 Outperform is also known as “moderate-buy” or “over-weight” or “accumulate”.
 Whereas Underperform can also be taken in with “moderate sell” or “under-weight” or “weak-hold”.